lingweizhu/Pytorch-MunchausenActorCritic/README.md

 # Munchausen Actor Critic using PyTorch
-The code was adapted from [Toshiki Watanabe](https://github.com/ku2482/sac-discrete.pytorch), please check original page for update and credit.
+The code was adapted from [Toshiki Watanabe](https://github.com/ku2482/sac-discrete.pytorch), please check the original page for update and credit.

 The base algorithm is SAC discrete [1] for my own research purpose, might add the continuous version later.